groue/GRMustache/README.md

 #### Lambda sections

+**NB: GRMustache currently implements lambda sections with Objective-C blocks.
+This feature is thus not available until MacOS 10.6, and iOS 4.0.**

 If the value is a GRMustacheLambda, the section is rendered with the string returned by a block of code.

 You will build a GRMustacheLambda with the GRMustacheLambdaMake function.
 This function takes a block which returns the string that should be rendered, as in the example below: